usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. Canada and US had different switchover dates for daylight saving time [before 2007](https://www.timeanddate.com/news/time/canada-daylight-saving.html).
+1. [Lloydminster](https://en.wikipedia.org/wiki/Lloydminster), a town that lies right on the border between AB and SK, follows AB time.
+Residents get addresses in Lloydminster AB or Lloydminster SK based on which side of the city the live in.
+An Arby's can have the address "5019 44 St, Lloydminster, AB", while the Petro Canada across the street can have the address "4911 44 St, Lloydminster, SK".
 1. RCMP trading cards are [volunteer work](https://www.thestar.com/life/2017/02/13/torontos-secret-collectible-police-trading-cards-are-a-labour-of-love.html).
 1. You may request a [parliament hill flag](https://www.tpsgc-pwgsc.gc.ca/citeparlementaire-parliamentaryprecinct/decouvrez-discover/drapeaux-flags-eng.html).
 The wait time is 99 years.
 1. In 2018, the highest combined tax rate (GST + PST, 15%) is [three times](http://www.calculconversion.com/sales-tax-calculator-hst-gst.html) higher than the lowest (5%).